-Our PHH subsidiary operates our mortgage, fleet and relocation services businesses as a separate public reporting entity and supports purchases of leased vehicles and originated mortgages and advances under relocation contracts primarily by issuing commercial paper and medium term notes and maintaining securitized obligations.
+Our PHH subsidiary operates our mortgage and relocation services businesses as a separate public reporting entity and supports originated mortgages and advances under relocation contracts primarily by issuing commercial paper and medium term notes and maintaining securitized obligations.
 Such financing is not classified based on contractual maturities, but rather is included in liabilities under management and mortgage programs rather than long-term debt since such debt corresponds directly with high quality related assets.
+Prior to the June 30, 1999 disposition of our fleet segment, fleet business operations were also funded using such financing arrangements.
+Upon the disposition, we received cash proceeds equivalent to the outstanding debt applicable to our fleet segment (see "Liquidity and Capital Resources - Divestitures - Fleet Segment").
 PHH continues to pursue opportunities to reduce its borrowing requirements by securitizing increasing amounts of its high quality assets.
-We currently have an agreement, expiring 2001 under which an unaffiliated Buyer (the "Buyer") commits to purchase, at our option, mortgage loans originated by us on a daily basis, up to the Buyer's asset limit of \$2.4 billion.
+We currently have an agreement, expiring 2001 under which an unaffiliated Buyer, Bishops Gate Residential Mortgage Trust, a special purpose entity, (the "Buyer") commits to purchase, at our option, mortgage loans originated by us on a daily basis, up to the Buyer's asset limit of \$2.4 billion.
 Under the terms of this sale agreement, we retain the servicing rights on the mortgage loans sold to the Buyer and provide the Buyer with options to sell or securitize the mortgage loans into the secondary market.
-At March 31,

-1999, we were servicing approximately \$1.8 billion of mortgage loans owned by the Buyer.
+At March 31, 1999, we were servicing approximately \$1.8 billion of mortgage loans owned by the Buyer.

 PHH debt is issued without recourse to the parent company.
 Our PHH subsidiary expects to continue to maximize its access to global capital markets by maintaining the quality of its assets under management.
 This is achieved by establishing credit standards to minimize credit risk and the potential for losses.
+PHH minimizes its exposure to interest rate and liquidity risk by effectively matching floating and fixed interest rate and maturity characteristics of funding to related assets, varying short and long-term domestic and international funding sources, and securing available credit under committed banking facilities.
 Depending upon asset growth and financial market conditions, our PHH subsidiary utilizes the United States, European and Canadian commercial paper markets, as well as other cost-effective short-term instruments.
 In addition, our PHH subsidiary will continue to utilize the public and private debt markets as sources of financing.
 Augmenting these sources, our PHH subsidiary will continue to manage outstanding debt with the potential sale or transfer of managed assets to third parties while retaining fee-related servicing responsibility.
 PHH's aggregate borrowings at the underlying balance sheet dates were as follows:

-(In billions) Mar 1 December 31, 1998

-Commercial paper Medium-term notes Securitized obligations Other \$ 2.2 2.3 1.7 0.1 \$ 2.5 2.3 1.9 0.2
+======== === ========= \$ 6.3 \$ 6.9 Commercial paper Medium-term notes Securitized obligations Other \$ 2.2 2.3 1.7 0.1 \$ 2.5 2.3 1.9 0.2 (IN BILLIONS) MARCH 31 1999 L, DECEMBER 1998 31,

-\$ ===== 6.3 \$ ===== 6.9